St. John's shuts down No. 3 Villanova in 70-59 upset - WTMJ

 And now, maybe one with a legit shot at an NCAA Tournament push.

-Flashing active hands all over the court, St. John’s turned up its pressure defense and hounded the experienced Wildcats (11-2, 6-1) into 17 turnovers and 32% shooting in an ugly performance.
+Flashing quick and active hands all over the court, St. John’s turned up its pressure defense and hounded the experienced Wildcats (11-2, 6-1) into 17 turnovers and 32% shooting in an ugly performance.

 “I thought our defense was the catalyst,” Anderson said.
 “It was the Johnnies’ night.”